 Set Patch Number

 You can set the patch number to be used at the beginning of the score by entering the number in the Patch field and typing Return.
-The instrument name (if known) will appear in the QT/DLS Patch Name field.
-If you do not know the patch number of the sound you want, click on either the QT or DLS buttons on each track.
-This brings up a panel which allows you to choose a Quicktime or DLS instrument and to hear the instrument by playing on the keyboard.
+The instrument name (if known) will appear in the DLS Patch Name field.
+If you do not know the patch number of the sound you want, click on the DLS button on each track.
+This brings up a panel which allows you to choose a DLS instrument and to hear the instrument by playing on the keyboard.
 The DLS button will display the instrument choices for the sound font currently set to that DLS Player (eg. Apple DLS 1).

 Set Volume and Panning